YaboDuulG/YaboDuulG/README.md

 - 👋 Hi, I’m Manduul Gomez
 - 👀 I’m interested in Automation and AI.
-- 🌱 I’m currently learning Azure DevOps
+- 🌱 I’m currently learning Azure/AWS DevOps
 - 💞️ I’m looking to collaborate on anything you like!
 - 📫 How to reach me gomezmanduul@gmail.com